DarkEntropy/guild/guildcharter.md

 	- Tailoring is required for all raiding warlocks due to the BiS sets for fire and shadow.
 	- Scryer or Aldor exalted is required.
 Scryer preferred due to BiS ring.
 - Spec
-	- For early BC the appropriate spec is
+	- For early BC the appropriate spec is fire, with the option to switch to arcane+fire with 2pc T5.
 - Raiding
 	- Read chat and acknlowledge assignments for sheeps etc.
 	- Keep AI buffed